NuFace Review: Can Microcurrents Improve Skin?

 | |

-NuFace is a skincare brand that sells microcurrent devices that stimulate muscles beneath the skin.
-The brand claims this can "reduce fine lines and wrinkles," "firm and tighten skin" and more.
+NuFace is a skincare brand owned by a company called Carol Cole Company Inc., that sells microcurrent devices that stimulate muscles beneath the skin.
+The brand claims their devices can "reduce fine lines and wrinkles," "firm and tighten skin" and more.

 Do Microcurrents Reduce Wrinkles?

-While microcurrent devices have been proven in clinical research to accelerate wound healing, we cannot identify a single medical study proving them to reduce wrinkles or have any anti-aging effects.
+While microcurrent devices have been shown in clinical studies to accelerate wound healing, we cannot identify a single clinical study showing this type of device to reduce wrinkles or to have any anti-aging effects.

-A 2021 medical review of the effects of electrical stimulation on the skin surface suggested that the technology may be beneficial for suppressing pain and promoting blood circulation, but there is no mention of anti-aging or cosmetic benefits.
+A 2021 medical review on the effects of electrical stimulation on the skin surface suggested that the technology may be beneficial for suppressing pain and promoting blood circulation, but there is no mention of anti-aging or aesthetic benefits.

 NuFace's resource page on microcurrents cites four articles in the footer, and none of them prove that this technology has an anti-aging effect.
 We do not believe that microcurrents are likely to reduce the appearance of wrinkles.